Prof. Dr. Shigeyoshi Inoue

 Academic Career and Research Areas

-Professor Inoue studied at the University of Tsukuba, Japan, and carried out his doctoral studies under the supervision of Professor Akira Sekiguchi, obtaining his PhD in 2008.
-After working as a Humboldt postdoctoral research fellow and a JSPS postdoctoral fellow with Professor Matthias Drieß at TU Berlin, in 2010 he established an independent research group there as part of the Sofja Kovalevskaja program.
-In 2015, he was appointed to the professorship of silicon chemistry at TUM.
+Professor Inoue studied chemistry at the University of Tsukuba, Japan, where he completed his doctoral studies under the supervision of Professor Akira Sekiguchi and obtained his PhD in 2008.
+Following postdoctoral research as an Alexander von Humboldt Fellow and a JSPS Postdoctoral Fellow with Professor Matthias Drieß at Technische Universität Berlin, he established his independent research group there in 2010 through the Sofja Kovalevskaja Program.
+In 2015, he joined the TUM, where he currently holds the Chair of Silicon Chemistry.

 Awards